Justice Agenda-Feb2025

 The Justice Agenda

-The aggressive rollback of civil rights protections during the initial 30 days of President Donald Trump’s second term is unprecedented in its scope and speed.
+The aggressive rollback of civil rights protections this year is unprecedented in its scope and speed.

 The Justice Agenda outlines essential steps toward equity and justice, including:

-• Passage of the Equal Protection Constitutional Amendment, enshrining a permanent safeguard against discrimination in Vermont’s constitution (PR.4).
+• Equal Protection Constitutional Amendment, enshrining a permanent safeguard against discrimination in Vermont’s constitution (PR.4).

 • Community health and wellness programming and services that prioritize BIPOC and underserved communities, ensuring equitable access to care and healing (H.184).